PlanetLotus/PlanetLotus.github.io/_posts/2014-11-02-hang-from-ledge.markdown

 ---
 layout: post
 title:  "Hanging From Ledges"
+description: "Hanging from ledges, a distinctive feature of Commander Keen 5."
 ---
 I thought this would be one of the hardest features to implement and it didn't end up being nearly that hard.
 It took a day to fully implement with a few left